CathalD/BlueCarbon_Eelgrass_Workshop/README.md

 # Blue Carbon Eelgrass Workshop

-Materials from the **Blue Carbon Eelgrass Workshop** — measuring sediment carbon stocks in eelgrass (*Zostera marina*) meadows, from the background science through field methods to analysis in R.
+Materials from the **Blue Carbon Eelgrass Workshop** — measuring sediment carbon stocks in seagrass and eelgrass (*Zostera marina*) meadows, from the background, through field methods, to analysis in R and reporting

 This workshop is organised in **four parts**.
-You can go through it in order, or jump to any section you want to.
+You can go through it in order, or jump to any section you wish.

 ---